OH MY GIRL on their growth: “We’ve told our story from various perspectives and situations”

 OH MY GIRL: “I hope everyone shows us a lot of love and support as we continue to grow and show great music, performances, and concepts.
 Please look forward to OH MY GIRL and we always do our best to return with new and diverse musical activities.”

-OH MY GIRL’s ‘Hello OH MY GIRL’ is out now via WM Entertainment.
+OH MY GIRL’s ‘Dear OH MY GIRL’ is out now via WM Entertainment.